Bounding the sets of classical and quantum correlations in networks

 \paragraph{Nonlocality of measurement activation.} In the following we use scalar extension to demonstrate how the nonlocal power of measurement devices can be activated in a network structure: measurements that do not lead to nonlocal correlations in the standard Bell scenario, do it when arranged in a network.
 Similar effects are known for quantum states~\cite{cavalcanti2011network}.

 Consider a scenario in which one has access to three measuring devices.
 One implements a single four-output measurement.
-The remaining two devices each implement two measurements of binary outputs with limited detection efficiency: for all measurements there is a probability $1-\eta$ that a third (lossy) outcome is observed.
+The remaining two devices each implement two measurements of binary outputs with limited detection efficiency: for all measurements there is a probability $1\,{-}\,\eta$ that a third (lossy) outcome is observed.
 We denote by $\eta_1$ and $\eta_2$ these efficiencies.
 What are their values so that nonlocal correlations can be certified with these three devices acting on a quantum state?
 Since one of the devices implements only one measurement, the only possibility is to run a standard bipartite Bell test with the other two, possibly conditioned on one of the measurement outputs of the first.
-Critical values for the detection efficiencies such that no nonlocal correlations can be observed with two-output measurements can be obtained from Ref.~\cite{massar2003detection}: in case one device is perfect, say $\eta_1=1$, it is impossible to observe nonlocal correlations whenever $\eta_2<1/2$; if both devices have the same efficiency, a local model for the correlations always exists if $\eta_1=\eta_2\leq 2/3$.
+Critical values for the detection efficiencies such that no nonlocal correlations can be observed with two-output measurements can be obtained from Ref.~\cite{massar2003detection}: in case one device is perfect, say $\eta_1\,{=}\,1$, it is impossible to observe nonlocal correlations whenever $\eta_2\,{<}\,1/2$; if both devices have the same efficiency, a local model for the correlations always exists if $\eta_1\,{=}\,\eta_2\,{\leq}\, 2/3$.

-We now arrange these devices in a tripartite-line scenario and make use of scalar extension to determine detection efficiencies for which non-classical correlations can be observed in the network.
-In particular, we focus on the case where the sources send partially-entangled states $\ket{\theta_{ij}}=\cos\theta_{ij}\ket{00}+\sin\theta_{ij}\ket{11}$, the measurement device of party $B$ makes a perfect, 4-outcome Bell state measurement in the standard basis $\{\ket{\phi^+},\ket{\phi^-},\ket{\psi^+},\ket{\psi^-}\}$, and the measurements performed by parties $A$ and $C$ have the form~\cite{bancal2014eberhard}:
+We now arrange these devices in a tripartite-line scenario and make use of scalar extension to determine detection efficiencies for which nonclassical correlations can be observed in the network.
+In particular, we focus on the case where the sources send partially entangled states $\ket{\theta_{ij}}\,{=}\,\cos\theta_{ij}\ket{00}\,{+}\,\sin\theta_{ij}\ket{11}$, the measurement device of party $B$ makes a perfect, four-outcome Bell state measurement in the standard basis $\{\ket{\phi^+},\ket{\phi^-},\ket{\psi^+},\ket{\psi^-}\}$, and the measurements performed by parties $A$ and $C$ have the form~\cite{bancal2014eberhard}: